mishkin101/599project/Readme.md

 Our goal is to compare the results using the Gibbs Sampling method rather than the simplex algorithm, which produces a probabilty vector, P(t), and Q(t).
 In the classical strategy, the simplex is converted from the primal-dual problem using the Maxmin functions to correctly setup the constraints.
 Upon getting the probabilites, they are fed-in again until the difference are within an e-approximate bound from the last draw.

-The type of game is always a **zero-sum** game, and players are choosing competitve strategies (hence, the minmax functions).
+The type of game is always a **Zero-sum** game, and players are choosing competitve strategies (hence, the minmax functions).
 Given these assumptions, we are always gauranteed to find a bound.

 ## Descriptions
   All funcitons is commented to include the purpose.